Experienced Dallas Criminal Defense Firm of Broden & Mickelsen, LLP Explains State and Federal Criminal Charges

 Dallas Federal Criminal Defense Lawyers

 If you are facing charges in federal court, or you have been charged with a crime in both state and federal court, you must act quickly to protect your rights.
-The federal criminal defense lawyers at Broden & Mickelsen devote a significant portion of their practice to federal criminal cases.
-Call 24/7 to speak to an experienced criminal lawyer about your state crime, federal criminal defense or appeals case.
+The federal criminal defense lawyers at Broden & Mickelsen, LLP devote a significant portion of their practice to federal criminal cases.
+Call 24/7 to speak to an experienced criminal lawyer about your state crime, federal criminal defense or appeals case in Dallas.
 Contact us or call 214-720-9552 today.
 You can also reach us through our online contact form.

 Broden & Mickelsen, LLP